 Charles Lewis has established a professional career best characterized as a combination of innovation and public service.
 Over the years, Charles has led philanthropic efforts ranging from founding an award winning, nationally recognized music school to jump starting the fundraising for Oregon’s monument to Dr. Martin Luther King, Jr. Whatever the project, Charles Lewis is recognized as an effective, innovative leader that gets things done for Oregon-based foundations and nonprofits.

 – – – – – – – – – – – – – – – – –

-Charles Lewis was born in Missoula, Montana on November 5, 1971.
+Charles Lewis was born in Missoula, Montana.
 His father, Jerry Lewis, was a land surveyor and his mother, Carol, was a waitress.
 Soon after he was born, Charles’ parents divorced.
 As a single mother, Carol raised six children mostly by herself.
 Carol realized that she could have made more money going on welfare than by working her two jobs as a waitress, but her strong work ethic kept her working.
 Nonetheless, the family continually lived below the poverty level, moving often and surviving with help from the Food Stamp and WIC programs.

 With his mother often away at work, Charles would spend most of his days with his grandparents on their farm just outside of Missoula.
 Growing up on a farm influenced Charles’ world view and instilled in him a set of values including the importance of hard work, innovation, and a sense of fair play.

 Charles recalled one story from his grandfather, Bill.
 When he was younger, Bill played on an American Junior League baseball team that traveled all over the United States.
 On one trip to Texas, the team went into a diner to get some food.
 The owner refused to serve Charles’ grandfather because he was part Native American.
 Without missing a beat, Bill’s entire team rose from their seats and left the diner as a unified whole.
 This story not only taught Charles the evils of racism, but demonstrated the importance of standing together against those who might unfairly judge another person because of their race.